marcellraba/CP2020toGURPS4e/README.md

 # CP2020toGURPS4e
-This is a conversion of Cyberpunk 2020 to GURPS 4e.
+This is a conversion of R. Talsorian Games' Cyberpunk 2020 to GURPS 4e.
 Requires GCS to work.

+What to expect?
+A couple of rules are introduced, for example GURPS never had Cyberpsychosis, now it will.
+Other than that it's mostly a bunch of items you can use for your Cyberpunk games.

 For the databases, notes, conversion rules etc. you will need a copy of GCS: http://gurpscharactersheet.com/